 "In our desire to face future challenges and push the potential of architecture we have established AART+, our own dedicated research department.
 Because in order to give form to the future wealth and welfare you have to gain a deep understanding of the complexity of the built environment and how it affects contemporary life.
-Only by doing this you are able to provide well-documented, long-term value."
+Only by doing this you are able to provide 360° sustainable value."